 The following year, she came back to China with an exhibition at the Tongji University in Shanghai.
-In June 2015, for the Milan Expoincittà initiatives, in collaboration with the Chinese pavilion and the Shanghai International Association, she inaugurated the Parallel Convergences exhibition together with the engraver Lu Zhiping (Allemandi catalog, Turin, edited by Ivan Quaroni) at the Palazzo della Permanente.
+In June 2015, for the Milan Expoincittà initiatives, in collaboration with the Chinese pavilion and the Shanghai International Association, she inaugurated the Converging Parallels exhibition together with the well known chinise engraver Lu Zhiping (Allemandi catalog, Turin, edited by Ivan Quaroni) at the Palazzo della Permanente.

 Domenica Regazzoni Haiku e Monoprint

 Milano - Artespressione

 Domenica Regazzoni & Lucio Dalla - A quattro mani - Bologna 2020

 Dal legno al suono - TG3 RAI - Rome 2006

 Dalla & Regazzoni - TG1 RAI - Bologna 2001

 Dalla & Regazzoni - TG2 RAI - Rome 2000